 Chandler worked for much of her career at The Age newspaper in Melbourne and was a regular contributor to The Sydney Morning Herald and Good Weekend magazine, culminating in roles as a Fairfax senior writer and roving national and international correspondent.
-In 2009 she earned a Walkley Award (Australia’s most coveted journalism prize) for commentary and analysis for articles generated by trips to the Democratic Republic of Congo and Mozambique.
-Other awards include a Melbourne Press Club Quill for Best Feature (2014), the George Munster Prize for Independent Journalism (2013), the University of New South Wales Bragg Prize for Science Journalism (twice, 2014 & 2012), the Australian Council for International Development (ACFID) Media Prize 2013, and the United Nations Association of Australia Media Peace Award (2010).
+In 2009 she earned her first Walkley Award for commentary and analysis for articles generated by trips to the Democratic Republic of Congo and Mozambique.
+Other awards include two Melbourne Press Club Quills for Best Feature (2014 & 2017), runner-up for the 2017 UNSW Bragg Prize for Science Journalism (which she has previously won twice)’ the George Munster Prize for Independent Journalism (2013), the University of New South Wales Bragg Prize for Science Journalism (twice, 2014 & 2012), the Australian Council for International Development (ACFID) Media Prize 2013, and the United Nations Association of Australia Media Peace Award (2010).
 In 2002 she was awarded the prestigious Australian Museum’s Eureka Prize for Health and Medical Research Journalism for her role coordinating, editing and contributing reporting to a special series for The Age on the human genome.

 Jo Chandler began her career on country and suburban newspapers more than 25 years ago.
 Her journalism has evolved through a variety of writing, production and editing roles, and she has built on her skills and experience through a range of professional fellowships.
 She studied in the US at the University of Missouri-Columbia School of Journalism as a Rotary Foundation Scholar (1988/89) and in 2006 travelled to newspapers and media organisations across the UK on a Harry Brittain fellowship for future senior editors with the Commonwealth Press Union and the British Foreign Office.
 She has received two media fellowships with the Australian Antarctic Division, reporting from Casey station and field research sites in 2007 and in 2009/10.

 On embarking on a freelance career in late 2012, Chandler was invited to join the Alfred Deakin Research Institute (now the Contemporary Histories Research Group) as an Honorary Fellow, contributing to the Institute’s contemporary histories program and Pacific development forums.
-She has published reports in The Guardian, The Monthly, Yale Environment 360, New Scientist, The Weekend Australian Magazine, Griffith Review, The Sydney Morning Herald, The Age, Time.com, BBC Online, Cosmos, Crikey, The Hoopla, The Daily Beast, Courrier International, Das Magazin (Netherlands) and Internationalze (Italy).
-Her work has also been featured in The Best Australian Science Writing 2012, 2013 and 2014 editions.
-In 2014 she worked part time for several months as Editor of Election Watch, an online news and analysis initiative of the University of Melbourne, and returned to the university’s new Pursuit online news initiative as a guest blogger for the UN COP21 Climate Talks in late 2015.
+She has published reports in The Atlantic, The New York Times, The Guardian, The Monthly, The Lancet, Yale Environment 360, New Scientist, The Weekend Australian Magazine, Griffith Review, The Sydney Morning Herald, The Age, Time.com, BBC Online, Cosmos, Crikey, The Hoopla, The Daily Beast, Courrier International, Das Magazin (Netherlands) and Internationalze (Italy).
+Her work has also been featured in The Best Australian Science Writing 2012, 2013, 2014, 2016 (which she edited), 2017 and 2018 editions, and The Best Australian Essays 2016 edition.

 Chandler is also the author of two books.
 (For reviews, go to Books page.)